colorjs/color-space/.work/marketing.md

 >
 > Conversions, not looks: no tone mapping, no rolloff — log → 709 clips above diffuse white by design.
 Not a replacement for LogC-to-video, s709, or V-709.
 For normalization, monitoring, QC, batch ffmpeg; grade on top.
 >
 > The seven pairs with official Academy CSC/IDT transforms are differential-tested against those CTLs (ampas/aces-dev v1.3): worst case ≤0.5% of the dominant component on Sony/ARRI/Canon — the CAT02 vs Bradford adaptation difference, 0.03% once the CAT matches — and 0.03% on Panasonic/RED.
-Per-pair table: [docs/lut-verification.md].
+Per-pair table: [docs/formula-verification.md, ACES section].
 Each .cube header carries its own measured lattice deviation.
 >
 > Two questions.
 Where is the math wrong? — the suite is public and reruns on `npm test`.
 And which missing pair would help your work?
 >